 Tip: Keeping a digital food thermometer handy is a great idea.
 Using one, you can be sure frozen foods are cooked well by checking the internal temperature quickly (and cook longer if needed).
 For frozen foods like cheese sticks or burritos, an internal temperature of 100°F and higher is good.
 I use a ThermoPro TP03A digital kitchen gauge as it’s cheap and works well.

 Final touches and we’re done.
 Let’s eat some cheese!

 Cheese sticks are easy to empty and put on your plate or another container after cooking (unlike foods such as wings and tater tots for example).
 Use a fork or a tong to make it a snap.
 The great news also is that cheese sticks don’t produce a lot of oil when cooking so there’s not much to clean up afterwards.
 Note: A little bit of cheese leaking from the sticks is normal, so don’t fret if you see some.

 Once you’re done cooking either pour them out directly or use a fork or tongs.
-(I recommend getting a cheap pair of tongs as they’re very handy for the different kinds of air fryer foods you’ll want to make)
+(I recommend getting a cheap pair of tongs as they’re very handy for the many kinds of air fryer foods you’ll want to make)

 The great news is that there’s not much to clean up afterwards in most cases as cheese sticks don’t produce oil when the cook as some other foods do.

 What to expect